Wallis and Futuna: Culture

-The culture of Wallis and Futuna is Polynesian, and is similar to the cultures of its neighbouring nations Samoa and Tonga.
+The culture of Wallis and Futuna is Polynesian, and is similar to the cultures of its neighboring nations Samoa and Tonga.
 The Wallisian and Futunan cultures are very similar to each other in language, dance, cuisine and modes of celebration.

 Fishing and agriculture are the traditional occupations, and most people live in traditional oval, thatch fale houses.
 Kava is a popular beverage brewed in the two islands, as in much else of Polynesia.
 It also serves as a traditional offering in rituals.
 Highly detailed tapa cloth art is a specialty of Wallis and Futuna.

 Uvea Museum Association is a private museum that holds a collection of objects that record the history of the Second World War in the territory.
-It is located in Mata Utu shopping centre and in 2009 was open by appointment.
+It is located in Mata Utu shopping center and in 2009 was open by appointment.